sudo-satish/transparent-crowdfund/README-ESCAPING.md

 }
 ```

-This implementation ensures that the GroupFund application is secure against XSS attacks while maintaining a good user experience.
+This implementation ensures that the RaiseIt application is secure against XSS attacks while maintaining a good user experience.